Information about the recent NESA changes to PD

 - Delivery of NESA Registered PD ceased on 30 November 2020

 - NESA is currently working through a ‘transition period’ and have recently finalised the new ‘Accredited PD’ (including finalising how providers can apply to have courses accredited and what changes they need to make to existing courses)

 - During the transition period the ’50 hour requirement’ for teachers to obtain NESA Registered and/or Accredited PD, has been removed

 - Providers could log maintenance hours on behalf of teachers, up until midnight on 5 February 2021, but from that point onwards, and until further notice, NSW teachers will need to add all PD completed with us ‘Elective PD’ on NESA’s eTAMS site

 We have confirmed with NESA, that the 50 hour requirement only comes into effect from your next maintenance period, after this change was made, and teachers can utilise Elective PD to complete their full 100 hours of maintenance, under the criteria they mention for PD, in our case, PD that is aligned to the Curriculum Priority.
-For most teachers, the next maintenance period is in 2022.
+For most teachers, the next maintenance period will occur in 2022.